 Present in all languages which the website has.

 The General Data Protection Regulation, also known as GDPR, was enforced on 25th May of 2018.

 GDPR is the most significant initiative regarding online data protection for more than 20 years.
-The latest law on the protection of personal data extends over 1995.
+The latest law on the protection of personal data extends till before 1995.

-GDPR has strict regulations on how personal data of users must be handled, and it sets strict rules on how personal data must be handled and imposes a sanction with heavy fines (up to €20 M or 4% of global annual turnover) for those websites that fail to comply.
+GDPR has strict regulations on how personal data of users must be handled, and it sets strict rules on how personal data must be handled and imposes a sanction with heavy fines (up to €20 M or 4% of global annual turnover) for websites that fail to comply with it.

 The primary purpose of GDPR is to keep the EU legislation up to date with the digital age while protecting personal privacy and enabling users to have control over their own personal data.